 Lemala Ewanjan: Our full report

-Opened in 2010, Lemala Ewanjan is located in the Seronera area of the Serengeti, which enjoys good resident game throughout the year.
-It's an uncomplicated and comfortable camp very similar in style and design to other Lemala Camps.
+Opened in 2010, Lemala Ewanjan is well-located in the central Seronera area of the Serengeti in Tanzania, ...... which has a good variety of resident game.
+It's an uncomplicated and comfortable camp, with lovely views of the sun setting over the plains.

-The main areas have a separate living and dining area, with a central bar area joining the two.
-Expect leather sofas, office style leather swivel chairs, chandeliers, chunky wooden furniture and rugs strewn over the floor.
-The lounge is especially comfortable, with many cushions dotted about, and a bookshelf filled with games and books.
-A small curio shop hides in one of the cupboards and there's a charging point in the corner of the lounge to charge up batteries.
+The main area comprises a separate lounge and dining area, joined by a central bar.
+The décor is neutral, based on a palette of greens, creams and browns and complemented by plenty of leather and canvas.
+There are leather sofas, office-style leather swivel chairs, chandeliers, chunky wooden furniture and rugs strewn over the floor.
+Green cushions and blankets add a touch of colour.
+The lounge is especially comfortable, with lots of cushions dotted about and a bookshelf filled with games and books.
+A small curio shop is stacked into one of the cupboards and there's a battery charging point in the corner.

 Food & drink